A field guide from Vinogradišće bay · Summer 2026

 Where to base yourself for all of it

-The family Tomlinović has kept this bay since 1947, across three generations, and the four residences sit just above the water: Infinity, Cloud, Eternity and Horizon, one party to a villa.
-From any of the residences the swimming, the paths, the marina and the table are all a short walk apart, which is the quiet point of Zori.
+The same hands have kept this bay since 1947, across three generations, and the four residences sit just above the water: Infinity, Cloud, Eternity and Horizon, one party to a villa.
+From any of the residences the swimming, the paths, the marina and the table are all a short walk apart.
+That short distance is the quiet point of Zori.

 Split is the nearest airport, about ninety minutes away by road and catamaran to Hvar town, then the short boat across to Palmižana.
 Once you arrive there is little left to arrange, which is rather the idea.